Siddhi1412/internship-python-tasks/Week1/readme.md

-# Week 1 — Python Basics (Your Programming Foundation)
+# Week 1 — Python Basics (Programming Foundation)

-This folder contains all exercises and the project completed in **Week 1** of the internship.
+This folder contains all exercises and the final project completed in **Week 1** of the internship.

-## 📚 Theory Covered
+## 📚 Concepts Covered
-- What is Python and basic programming concepts
+- What is Python?
+Introduction to basic programming concepts
-- Variables and data types: strings, numbers, booleans
+- Variables and data types (strings, numbers, booleans)
-- Basic operations: arithmetic and string concatenation
+- Basic operations: arithmetic & string concatenation
-- Input / Output: reading user input and printing results
+- Input and output using `input()` and `print()`
 - Comments and code documentation
-- Understanding common errors and how to read them
+- Understanding and fixing common syntax errors

-## 🛠️ Hands-On Practice (Files / Programs)
+## 🛠️ Hands-On Practice
-- Install Python and set up the coding environment
+All Week 1 practice tasks are completed in a single file:

+- `Week1_Tasks.py`
+  Includes:
-- `hello_world.py` — First "Hello World" program
+  - Hello World program
-- `variables_and_types.py` — Examples of strings, numbers, booleans
+  - Variable creation and data types
-- `simple_calculator.py` — Basic arithmetic operations
+  - Basic arithmetic calculator
-- `greeting_program.py` — Ask for user name and print greeting
-- `syntax_fixes.md` — Notes or examples fixing common syntax errors
+  - User greeting program
+  - Simple error understanding exercises

-## 🎯 Project: Personal Information Manager
+## 🎯 Project — Personal Information Manager
+- `Personal_info_manager_project1.py`
-- `personal_info_manager.py` — Stores and displays name, age, city, hobbies with formatted output
+  - Stores user details such as name, age, city, and hobbies
+  - Displays the information in a clean, formatted output

+## 💡 Notes
+- Week 1 focused on understanding Python basics and learning how to write simple programs confidently.
+- All tasks were tested with different inputs to ensure correctness.